Self Acceptance and self esteem are necessary for long-lasting healthy recovery

-One, people who don’t accept themselves will run into problems eventually.
+You see, people who don’t accept themselves will run into problems eventually.
 Whether they manifest as physical, emotional, addiction, depression, a secret life, whatever, they will haunt and can destroy.
-Two, it’s been written in psychology that having positive regard for yourself is essential for personal development, mental health, and goal-reaching.
+Also, Positive Psychology suggests that positive regard for yourself is essential for personal development, mental health, and goal-reaching.
 Beyond that, how many people have you known over the years who battled their demons and you could see how demoralized they become over the years only to drift lower and lower?
 Then, on the other side, there are those who do the recovery work and you’re shocked to see how they rise.
-Three, self-acceptance is the key to healthy self-esteem and healthy interpersonal relationships.
+Finally, self-acceptance is the key to healthy self-esteem and healthy interpersonal relationships.

 Being that self-acceptance is so radically important, how do you find it if you’ve suffered esteem-bruising events such as trauma, addiction, mental illness, or abuse?
 And, how do you feel good about yourself when you have troubled family members or people around you who don’t treat you well?
 Often as people in recovery with a past, we’re not starting at the same place as other others.
 People who had healthy, well-adjusted supportive families raising them or a clean past devoid of crime, bad judgment, immorality, and God knows what else.

-Here are 5 ways for how to find self acceptance
+Here are 5 ways to find self acceptance

 Like Mama Ru says, “How are you ever going to love someone else if you don’t love yourself first?”
-Date yourself, meaning take yourself on all the amazing dates you hope you get to go on.
+Date yourself, meaning take yourself on all the fun dates you hope you get to go on.
 Find self-care routines you like and maintain them for at least 3-6 months.
-Buy yourself flowers once a week, take the time to lose weight or put down the bottle.
+Try affirmations and self-love meditations.
+I suggest these things because somewhere along the way I had to do them and they all helped.
+Buy yourself flowers once a week, if that’s your thing.
+Do some research and take the time to lose weight or put down the bottle if that’s your demon.
 Learn how to stop harming yourself and start loving yourself.
 Pets can be wonderful when it comes to learning to love again.
 A sponsor once told me, “Dogs open your heart chakra.”

 Another trick I was taught was to sit and write out all my hopes, dreams, and wishes.
 It was a painful activity for me the first time I tried.
 It made me realize I’d been so beaten down by the concept of past failures, I was afraid to even put down in black and white what I wanted.
 Once I knew what I wanted, I had to acknowledge that I had some of it already.
 For the rest, I made action plans for how to achieve.
 Once I began to feel good about my life and what I was working towards, it took the highlight off the past.
 You can also, learn more from LifeHacker Guy and derive tips and recommendations on he managed to bounce back from failures due to bad habits and poor past decisions, and how he is now enjoying the reaps of his actions and achievements.